Cabinet minister and senior No 10 aide accused of sexual misconduct

 She complained and raised it again when the man was due to get a senior job in No 10, but “nothing happened”.

-A government spokesperson responded to the allegations about a Cabinet minister assaulting a woman, as reported by Sky News.
+A government spokesperson responded to the allegations about a cabinet minister assaulting a woman, as reported by Sky News.

 The spokesperson said: “We take allegations of misconduct extremely seriously and there are robust procedures in place to raise concerns.
 All ministerial appointments also follow established processes.”